Launch Profiles¶

 - you do not want to hand-author the underlying recipe.

-Use the explicit lane (project agents recipes plus project agents launch-profiles) when:
+Use the explicit lane (internals native-agent recipes plus internals native-agent launch-dossiers) when:

 - you need precise control over the source recipe (skills list, setup bundle, prompt-mode default, mailbox-source declaration, etc.),